sagnik1988/StockAPI/README.md

 > Yes

-The Assignemnt helped me to dive deeper in the concepts og parallel programming and helped me to grow my knowledge in concurrent programming.
+The Assignemnt helped me to dive deeper in the concepts of parallel programming and helped me to grow my knowledge in concurrent programming.